National Reading & Numeracy Tests

-The Numeracy Tests (Reasoning) are new and innovative, and learners' results in these tests may differ from their results in the Numeracy Test (Procedural).
+The Numeracy Tests (Reasoning) is an important skill to assess, although learners' results in these tests may differ from their results in the Numeracy Test (Procedural).
 It is important for parents/carers to understand that the tests focus on different skills.
 The procedural test measures skills in number, measuring and data skills; the reasoning tests measure how well learners can use what they know to solve problems.

 Why is there no result for one of the tests?

 Results should be provided for every test taken by a learner.
 Where a learner was absent during the test period and unable to take one or more tests, there will be no result.